helenmariaajay/crime-trend-analysis/README.md

-# Statistical Analysis and Modeling of Urban Crime Patterns using Chicago Crime Dataset
+# Statistical Analysis and Modeling of Urban Crime Patterns
+### Using the Chicago Crime Dataset

+> A statistical and machine learning-based analysis of urban crime patterns using real-world data.

 ##  Overview
 This project presents a comprehensive statistical analysis of urban crime patterns using the Chicago Crime Dataset (2012–2017).
 The objective is to identify trends, examine relationships between crime characteristics, and model the probability of arrest using statistical and machine learning techniques.